binaryage/blog/_posts/2010-07-28-localized-totalfinder-keeps-crashing.md

 #### After expiration TotalFinder wants to say something...

 But my localization function crashes for some reason in Russian, Japanese and Chinese versions.
-And maybe in others too! <strike>I would guess translators didn't use localization string placeholders correctly or something on my side.</strike>
+And maybe in others too! <strike>I would guess translators haven't used localization string placeholders correctly or it's something on my side.</strike>

 The reason was much simpler.
-I just used plain C string instead of Objective-C NSString at one place when printing expiration info.
+I just used a plain C string instead of Objective-C NSString at one place when printing expiration info.
 This caused the crash in all versions regardless of localization state.
 This bug affects both 0.9.5 and 0.9.6.

 #### The rescue: Please upgrade to TotalFinder 0.9.9 manually